Mathseeds White Paper

 Marzano, R. J. (2007).
 The art and science of teaching: A comprehensive framework for effective instruction.
 Alexandria, VA: Association for Supervision and Curriculum Development.

 Marzano, R. J., Pickering, D. J., & Pollock, J. E. (2001).
-Classroom instruction that works: Research-based strategies for increasing pupil achievement.
+Classroom instruction that works: Research-based strategies for increasing student achievement.
 Alexandria, VA: Association for Supervision and Curriculum Development.

 McLennan, B. & Peel, K. (2008).
 Motivational pedagogy: Locking in the learning.
 The Australian Education Leader, 30 (1), 22–27.